microsoft/vstest-docs/RFCs/0020-User-Specified-TestAdapter-Lookup.md

 3. Adapter lookup logic is consistent across runs.
 4. Adapter lookup logic should be clear and consistent for both IDE/Editor and CLI runs.

-## Proposed Changes
+## RoadMap
-User can restrict adapter lookup to only adapters close to source location, & those present in TestAdapterPath under RunSettings, via setting an option IDE to true.

-The option would be present at Tool->Option->Test.
+1. Introduce an option(**UseSpecifedAdapterLocations**) to pick adapter from test source location, this option would be present at Tool->Option->Test.

-Once enabled IDE will modify the runsettings it passes to platform during discovery/execution, by adding **UseSpecifedAdapterLocations** flag in RunSettings, & setting it to **true**.
+2. Deprecate **Extensions** directory: From VS 15.8 we will show a warning message to users, for whom adapters from Extensions directory were used to discovery/run tests.
+We will stop picking adapters from Extensions directory from next Major VS release.

 ### Details for lookup

-* If the flag "UseSpecifedAdapterLocations" is set to true, then adapters only from source, & TestAdapterPaths would be picked.
+* If the option "UseSpecifedAdapterLocations" is set to true, then adapters only from source, & TestAdapterPaths would be picked.

 ### Perf Improvements
 Restricting adapters via above logic also results in perf improvements, as it filters out unnecessary adapters which should be not used for a given test source, primarily for a managed test source, it filters our native adapters, as they are acquired only via Vsix, or from default **Extensions** folder.

 The improvement is however seen when a few tests are run, for e.g. when running two tests via RunSelected options from IDE, we see the time reduced from **0:00:01.4782809** to **0:00:01.1312048** in IDE Test Output pane

-## Open Questions:
-* Should there be a UI option to set value UseSpecifedAdapterLocations, under Tool->Option->Test ?
-Yes, this would be available in IDE.
-* Should we spawn a new testhost for each test source when above option is enabled?
-No, as discussed internally this will cause a perf degradation.